Henry Willard (Bill) Lende, Jr.

 Set aside for research projects on nature, the Cibolo Preserve has seen more than 50 projects successfully conducted since its creation.
 So that the human footprint is minimized, access to the Preserve is limited to those conducting research.
 Major research partners include the University of Texas at San Antonio College of Sciences.
 UTSA graduate students have conducted studies in geology, botany, water quality, small mammals and aquatic wildlife.
 Their scientific studies are building on the data they are collecting.

-Located next door to the Preserve, the Cibolo Nature Center additionally conducts citizen science research, including the long-run monitoring of the Great Blue Heron Rookery, as well as surveys of winter prairie birds and waterfowl.
-Volunteers can sign up for research projects through the Cibolo Nature Center: https://www.cibolo.org/difference/volunteer.html
+Located next door to the Preserve, the Cibolo Center for Conservation additionally conducts citizen science research, including the long-run monitoring of the Great Blue Heron Rookery, as well as surveys of winter prairie birds and waterfowl.
+Volunteers can sign up for research projects through the Cibolo Center for Conservation: https://www.cibolo.org/difference/volunteer.html

 Other environmental research partners include the San Antonio River Authority, Texas Department of Parks and Wildlife, and the Texas Commission on Environmental Quality.

 To find out more about this forward-thinking environmentalist who established the Cibolo Preserve, read Bill Lende’s obituary here.